mmurph33/Thermodynamics/README.md

-# Thermo
+# Thermodynamics_Assistant
 Thermodynamics Helper Program

 ## Peng-Robinson Module

-The Peng-Robinson module provides a set of functions to calculate thermodynamic properties using the Peng-Robinson equation of state.
+The Peng-Robinson module in Thermodynamics_Assistant provides a set of functions to calculate thermodynamic properties using the Peng-Robinson equation of state.
 This module aids in the determination of various parameters such as compressibility factor, enthalpy departure, entropy departure, and more for a given substance under specific conditions.

 ### Features: